BettercareHealth/bettercare/child-healthcare/scrub.md

 There is still no internationally accepted method of defining obesity in childhood.
 However, the clinical diagnosis can usually be made on simple inspection of the child as these children appear very fat.
 A body mass index for age above the 97th centile is regarded as obesity in older children and adolescents.

-The diagnosis of obesity can usually be made by simple inspection.
+> The diagnosis of obesity can usually be made by simple inspection.

 Note
 :	A high skin-fold thickness can also be used to define obesity.
 Waist circumference may also be useful.
 Short, fat children need investigation for endocrine abnormalities.

 Obesity is a common childhood problem in affluent countries and over the past 20 years has reached epidemic proportions in some communities, especially with girls.
 Obese children have excessive fat stores due to a high energy intake and inadequate exercise.
 The cause is almost always due to the child’s lifestyle.
 Fast foods, soft (fizzy) drinks and hours of watching TV each day are associated with obesity, as is rapid weight gain in infancy.
 Genetic factors are not as important as diet.
 However, many obese children have obese parents.
 Obese children have difficulty with sports and often have emotional problems due to a poor body image and lack of self confidence.
 They are miserable and unhappy with their weight and shape.
 Obese children, and especially obese adolescents, are at increased risk of growing up to be obese adults with a high risk of chronic illnesses in adulthood (hypertension, type II diabetes and heart disease).

-Childhood obesity is a major problem in wealthy countries.
+> Childhood obesity is a major problem in wealthy countries.

 ### 3-43 How do you manage childhood obesity?

 This is very difficult and often not successful.
 Management consists of a low-calorie diet, increased exercise and family therapy.
 The whole family needs to be educated about healthy eating and lifestyle behaviour.
 The goal is to lose weight and then maintain a normal weight.
 A motivated child and parents are essential if the management is to be successful.
 The help of a dietician is valuable in drawing up a balanced diet that is practical, affordable and not too high in energy.
 Bad eating habits of the whole community should be addressed.
 Soft drinks and refined foods should be avoided and time watching TV limited Emotional support and psychological counseling are often needed.
 Good eating habits for the family should prevent obesity.

-The Road-to-Health Card
+## The Road-to-Health Card

 ### 3-44 What is the Road-to-Health Card?

 The patient-held Road-to-Health Card is the child’s formal medical record.
 It gives the child’s medical history, immunisation record, developmental milestones and growth record.
 Growth is plotted on a weight-for-age chart (growth chart) which is part of the Road-to-Health Card.

-A blank Road-to-Health Card growth chart is given at the end of this unit.
+*A blank Road-to-Health Card growth chart is given at the end of this chapter.*

-The Road-to-Health Card is an essential part of good primary care.
+> The Road-to-Health Card is an essential part of good primary care.

 ### 3-45 What is the importance of the growth chart?